 - evacuate (v.)

-- 1520s, from Latin evacuatus, past participle of evacuare "to empty, make void, nullify," used by Pliny in reference to the bowels, used figuratively in Late Latin for "clear out," from ex- "out" (see ex-) + vacuus "empty" (see vacuum).
+- 1520s (trans.), from Latin evacuatus, past participle of evacuare "to empty, make void, nullify," used by Pliny in reference to the bowels, used figuratively in Late Latin for "clear out;" from assimilated form of ex- "out" (see ex-) + vacuus "empty" (see vacuum).

 Earliest sense in English is medical.
+Military use is by 1710.
 Meaning "remove inhabitants to safer ground" is from 1934.
-Replaced Middle English evacuen (c.1400).
+Intransitive sense is from 1630s; of civilian persons by 1900.
+Replaced Middle English evacuen "draw off or expel (humors) from the body" (c.
+1400).
 Related: Evacuated; evacuating.